-Graduates are eligible to complete their training on the job, developing the required competencies defined in their program log books.
-Completion of this apprenticeship leads to a BC Certificate of Qualification with endorsements.
+Graduates will complete their apprenticeship training on the job, developing the required competencies defined in their program log books.
+Completion of this apprenticeship leads to a B.C.
+Certificate of Qualification with endorsements.
 From road building principles to environmental practices to equipment maintenance and operation, this program is a step towards a successful career in the asphalt paving industry.

 Asphalt Lay-Down Operators are persons who operate paving equipment used to apply asphalt to a specified surface on various types of projects.
 This vocational field requires equipment-specific occupations.

 Asphalt Lay-Down Operators must be capable of performing tasks in close proximity to other people, equipment and obstacles.
 The job requires that they be capable of completing duties in all types of weather, under the stress of production demands, in potentially hazardous conditions (e.g., fumes, traffic) and in a noisy, high temperature, dirty environment.
 Knowledge and awareness of a variety of safety issues and their practice is essential.

 Depending on the construction project, travel, irregular shift work and/or long hours may be required.
 Operators must be physically fit, capable of lifting, pushing and climbing.
 The duties of asphalt lay-down require: good eyesight (including peripheral vision), the ability to judge thickness of material, good hearing (for audible communications).